 - Emergency: Creating a Family Emergency Strategy, Living with Fire, Earthquake Preparation

-In addition to this HPM, you are encouraged to take time to read the literature provided by the manufacturers of the various equipment and appliances in your home.
-That information is important and much of that specific equipment material is not repeated here.
-I make every effort to keep information current and accurate.
-However, if this Manual conflicts with the manufacturer’s recommendations, you should follow the manufacturer’s direction.
+Please take time to read the literature provided by the manufacturers of equipment and appliances in your home.
+That information is important and data on specific equipment models is not repeated here.
+If this Manual happens to conflict with any manufacturer’s recommendations, you should follow the manufacturer’s direction.

-If you have a new home or install a new appliance be sure to enroll in the manufacturer’s warranties by completing and mailing any registration cards included with their materials.
-Most makers now also provide for enrollment on line.
-In some cases, manufacturer’s warranties may extend beyond the first year provided by your contractor, so it is in your best interest to be aware of such coverages.
+If you have a new home, or if you install new appliances be sure to enroll in the manufacturer’s warranty program.
+Complete and mail any registration cards included with their product.
+Most makers now also provide for on-line enrollment.
+In new homes, manufacturer’s guarantees may extend beyond the first year warranty provided by your contractor.
+In those instances, it is certainly in your best interest to be aware of and confirm such coverages.

 Read the New Homeowner Orientation for some guidance with your new home.

 Context of this user guide

-In reading the following HPM, it is important to keep in mind that your home was likely not made in a factory.
+When using this website, please keep in mind that your home was likely not made in a factory.
 As a result it is unique.
-The parts of your home were fit together in the field (sometimes under extreme conditions) and joints are made by hand and not by machine.
+The parts of your home were fit together in the field (sometimes under extreme conditions) and joints in the materials were made by hand, not by machine.
 As a result some imperfections are expected.
-How those parts fit together is part reflection on the skills of the tradesperson and part due to the overall design.
+How those parts fit together is a reflection of the skills of the tradesperson and also the overall design.

-Even if you live in a tract, your home sits on a unique lot, with unique soil and was constructed independently of all the others.
+Even if you live in a tract of manufactured homes, yours sits on a unique lot, with unique soil and was constructed on the site independently of all the others.
 It was constructed with many thousands of individual parts in every home.
 Many parts are organic in nature.
 Over time these materials will interact with each other and the environment and possibly move and settle.
 This is normal.